-STEP 10: Once construction activities have ceased on the site and/or the developer applies for a Temporary Certificate of Occupancy, a final wetlands inspection can be scheduled.
+STEP 8: Once construction activities have ceased on the site and/or the developer applies for a Temporary Certificate of Occupancy, a final wetlands inspection can be scheduled.
 The City's Environmental Consultant will inspect the site and the condition of wetlands, watercourses and mitigation.
-Any items yet to be completed will be written in a Wetlands Final Inspection Letter that will be sent to the Building Division with copies sent to the developer or owner of the property and all other applicable parties.
+Any items yet to be completed will be written in a Wetlands Final Inspection Letter that will be sent to the Building Division with copies sent to the individual that requested the inspection.

-STEP 11: Once all items on the Wetlands Final Inspection Letter have been completed, the applicant can enter the monitoring period where periodic inspections and reports will take place.
+STEP 9: Once all items on the Wetlands Final Inspection Letter have been completed, the applicant can enter the monitoring period where periodic inspections and reports will take place.
+The applicant is responsible for submitting a Wetland Monitoring Report to the Community Development Department by December 1 of each year.
 Upon final acceptance of the established wetland, an applicant can request that financial guarantees be reduced or returned.
 Requests should be made through the Building Division.